Biology and sexual orientation: Chromosome linkage studies

 Results from the first large, comprehensive multi-center genetic linkage study of male sexual orientation were reported by an independent group of researchers at the American Society of Human Genetics in 2012.
 The study population included 409 independent pairs of gay brothers, who were analyzed with over 300,000 single-nucleotide polymorphism markers.
 The data strongly replicated Hamer's Xq28 findings as determined by both two-point and multipoint (MERLIN) LOD score mapping.
-Significant linkage was also detected in the pericentromeric region of chromosome 8, overlapping with one of the regions detected in the Hamer lab's previous genomewide study.
+Significant linkage was also detected in the pericentromeric region of chromosome 8, overlapping with one of the regions detected in the Hamer lab's previous genome-wide study.
 The authors concluded that "our findings, taken in context with previous work, suggest that genetic variation in each of these regions contributes to development of the important psychological trait of male sexual orientation".
 Female sexual orientation does not seem to be linked to Xq28, though it does appear moderately heritable.

 In addition to sex chromosomal contribution, a potential autosomal genetic contribution to the development of homosexual orientation has also been suggested.
 In a study population composed of more than 7000 participants, Ellis et al. (2008) found a statistically significant difference in the frequency of blood type A between homosexuals and heterosexuals.
 They also found that "unusually high" proportions of homosexual males and homosexual females were Rh negative in comparison to heterosexuals.
 As both blood type and Rh factor are genetically inherited traits controlled by alleles located on chromosome 9 and chromosome 1 respectively, the study indicates a potential link between genes on autosomes and homosexuality.

 The biology of sexual orientation has been studied in detail in several animal model systems.
 In the common fruit fly Drosophila melanogaster, the complete pathway of sexual differentiation of the brain and the behaviors it controls is well established in both males and females, providing a concise model of biologically controlled courtship.
-In mammals, a group of geneticists at the Korea Advanced Institute of Science and Technology bred a female mice specifically lacking a particular gene related to sexual behavior.
+In mammals, a group of geneticists at the Korea Advanced Institute of Science and Technology bred female mice specifically lacking a particular gene related to sexual behavior.
 Without the gene, the mice exhibited masculine sexual behavior and attraction toward urine of other female mice.
 Those mice who retained the gene fucose mutarotase (FucM) were attracted to male mice.

 In interviews to the press, researchers have pointed that the evidence of genetic influences should not be equated with genetic determinism.
 According to Dean Hamer and Michael Bailey, genetic aspects are only one of the multiple causes of homosexuality.